 This cinnamon flax granola is packed full of nutrition and flavor.
-It will start your day off on the right foot and taste great!
+It will start your day off on the right foot and tastes great!

 We’re granola addicts in our household.
-I have my standard recipe memorized but every time I make it, it changes a bit.
-And of course, I don’t really measure at this point so it always turns out the same, but a bit different.
+I have my standard recipe memorized but every time I make granola, it changes a bit.
+And of course, I don’t really measure at this point so it always turns out a bit different.

 One of my favorite things about granola is that it is so easy to customize based on what you have in the house or what you might be in the mood for.
 You can easily throw in different nuts, seeds and play around with different spices or seasons.
 (I almost wrote herbs instead of spices.
 That would be….umm…different.
 But you know, worth a shot.
 Maybe a strawberry basil granola?
 Or maybe I need to go to bed.)

-Enjoy this on its own, with yogurt (my favorite), in a bowl with milk, or on top of ice cream (my real favorite).
+Enjoy cinnamon flax granola on its own by the handful, with yogurt (my favorite), in a bowl with milk, or on top of ice cream (my real favorite).